Plain English Breakdown

 The official source does not specify which offenses qualify for the exemption.

-Community Care Facilities: Criminal Background Exemptions for Foster Youth
+Community Care Facilities: Exemptions for Foster Youth with Criminal Records

-This law allows current or former foster youth who have committed certain crimes before turning 21 to work as peer support specialists without a criminal background check.
+This law allows current or former foster youth to work as peer support specialists even if they have certain criminal records from when they were younger than 21.

 What This Bill Does